How We Hear And Produce Sound

 Sound is a part of our everyday lives yet we rarely if ever stop to think about why and how we sound the way we do.

-We hear a babys' cry, children laughing, the sound of a piano.
-We hear someone praying or the sound of a fire engine on it's way to save a life.
-An endless array of sound is going on all the time, with every heart beat and each breath we take.
+We hear a baby cry, children laughing, the sound of a piano.
+We listen as someone prays or the scream of a fire engine on its way to save a life.
+An endless array of sound is going on all the time, with every heartbeat and each breath we take.

 We almost become immune to the sounds of a humming car engine, the running of a refrigerator, the chopping of a salad, and the constant swallow of our own saliva.
 Footsteps go unheard and the sounds of chewing something tasty takes a background to the delicious taste itself.

 We produce sound by speaking, singing, yelling, screaming, crying, laughing, moaning and whispering.
 And we become so busy and pre-occupied we rarely hear these sounds.
 I wonder if we realize how grateful we should be for being able to make a sound in the first place.
 When I thank my Maker for my blessings am I guilty of forgetting to include how grateful I am to be able to speak, sing and hear?

 Fascinating Facts About Sound